Eyewear Company Blasted After Releasing Ads Filmed At A WWII Death Camp

 After the public reacted in fierce opposition to the ad, Crawley has reportedly reached out to the head of the Jasenovac memorial and to the heads of the Australian Jewish communities to apologize.

-Meanwhile, the Director of the memorial, Ivo Pejakovic, did not know that the filming had taken place.
-Pejakovic said that “We don’t have any fences, walls or barriers, and of course you could record inside the site.
+Meanwhile, the Director of the memorial, Ivo Pejakovic, did not know that the filming had taken place and explained, “We don’t have any fences, walls or barriers, and of course you could record inside the site.
 There are security guards, but they cannot know who would use the photos and for which purpose.”

 /.https://t.co/26vG2rmM2E Australian Valley Eyewear firm shoots ad at Jasenovac death camp